bricktea/MovingLight/README.md

  - It will not damage your redstone machine, for example: it will not trigger the observer's response.
  - Authorized under the MIT license, you may use within the scope of the license.

+### Known Issue
+ - Some blocks (such as top snow and signs) do not create light sources to avoid client crashes or rendering errors.
+ - When the player is moving at high speed, the light source may not appear as realistic.

 ### Configuration file
 ```json5
 // Generally speaking, you don't need to modify them.